 Tasting at La Table, 2012: Vincent Ogereau

-Yves Guégniard, Jim Budd, Tom King and myself were taking a look at some of Bergerie’s oldest vines, trying to shake off their blanket of snow, when Vincent Ogereau (pictured below) drew up in his little blue combi-van.
+Yves Guégniard, Jim Budd, Tom King and myself were taking a look at some of Bergerie’s oldest vines, trying to shake off their blanket of snow, when Vincent Ogereau (pictured) drew up in his little blue combi-van.
 Perhaps sensing there was just as much gossiping going on here, about the latest vintages, wine and the world in general, it was not long before Vincent had left the secure warmth of his vehicle to join us among the vines.

 Vincent is a man who is as charming as his wines.
 A fourth generation vigneron, he took charge of the family domaine in 1989, having worked alongside his father there since 1983.
 Prior to that he had been studying, although he never restricted himself to just viticulture and winemaking; it is no secret that Vincent (and the same goes for his son, Emmanuel) is a talented musician.
 Sadly Vincent had not brought his tuba with him today, so we would have to make do with his wines instead.
 That, it has to be said, is never a hardship.